The Society of American Foresters Develops Resource on Proforestation

 While SAF has always educated diverse audiences about the benefits of forest management and the critical work of forestry professionals, this is the first time we are directly calling out proforestation.
 This handout is written to educate the public and policymakers on the issue of proforestation, and we hope that it will be shared and distributed by our members across the country who face similar challenges.
 We are dedicated to supporting forestry and natural resource professionals, which involves educating the public on science-based forest management and the essential services it provides to a growing population, both in the US and abroad.

-You can view the handout by clicking here.
+You can download the handout here.

 In the future, it can be accessed on the main Advocacy and Outreach page